 Every document to be published as an RFC must first be posted online as an Internet-Draft with a format following IETF guidelines.
 (The exception is a document that is submitted for consideration as an April 1st RFC.)
 To post an Internet-Draft, use the Internet-Draft Submission Tool.
 If you are unable to use the tool, then send your draft to email@example.com.

-For an independent submission, the author should send an email message to firstname.lastname@example.org.
+For an independent submission, the author should send an email message to the Independent Submissions Editor: firstname.lastname@example.org.
 This message should include the following information:

 - The file name of the published Internet-Draft that is being submitted.